Insider’s Guide To London Eye

 Don’t Forget Your Camera; snap away from within your capsule of great views over London including Big Ben, the Houses of Parliament, River Thames & the London skyline.

-Pack a Mac; the boarding queue is located outside so you’ll be subjected to the unpredictability of the English weather.
-Always worth having a waterproof close-by just in case the weather turns on you.
+Pack a Mac; the boarding queue extends out to an uncovered area so you’ll be subjected to the unpredictability of the English weather.
+Always worth having a waterproof with you should the weather turn.

-Left Luggage; charged storage facilities are now in place as luggage and suitcases are not permitted on the London Eye, (around £5 charge per item).
+Left Luggage; charged storage facilities are now in place as luggage and suitcases are not permitted on the London Eye.
 Left luggage facilities can be found within the main ticket office where items should be collected by the end of the day or you’ll find hefty overnight surcharges in place.
+This is a substantially more cost effective option than making use of the left luggage facilities at Waterloo Station.
 More information available at The London Eye; Left Luggage Facilities.

 Picnics; unfortunately no food & drink is allowed within your capsule unless served by staff from the London Eye during an experience package.
-Bags are searched before embarkation.
+Worth noting that bags are searched before embarkation.

 1. For superstitious reasons, there is no number 13 London Eye capsule.